Impact of octupole deformation on the nuclear electromagnetic response: Theoretical framework

 corresponding to the physical, NG, and imaginary QRPA pole contributions, which are associated with real, zero, and imaginary energies, respectively.
 However, due to the use of a finite basis size, the energies are not exactly so.
 For the remainder of this section, we disregard $S^{\text{Im} \Omega}$ and instead provide a brief recapitulation of how to remove the NG contribution from the calculated strength function within the FAM formulation.

 To distinguish NG modes from physical excitations in linear response calculations, one needs to identify the broken symmetries and choose operators $\hat{\mathcal{P}}$, which are generators of the group of the recognized broken symmetries \cite{Kortelainen2020}.
-A conjugate operator $\hat{\mathcal{Q}}$ satisfying canonicity condition $[\hat{\mathcal{P}}, \hat{\mathcal{Q}}] = i$ is also required to remove the NG mode as it can be viewed to split into spurious and boost contributions related to these two operators.
+A conjugate operator $\hat{\mathcal{Q}}$ satisfying canonicity condition $[\hat{\mathcal{Q}}, \hat{\mathcal{P}}] = i$ is also required to remove the NG mode as it can be viewed to split into spurious and boost contributions related to these two operators.

 The broken symmetries with corresponding NG modes that we consider are those related to translational invariance and rotational symmetry.
 Assuming axial and reflection symmetries, the NG modes may arise for operators $\hat{F}$ with $K^\pi = 0^-, 1^-$ related to broken translational invariance, or for $K^\pi = 1^+$ related to broken rotational symmetry.
 For translational invariance, the relevant operator is the momentum operator $\hat{P}_\text{c.m.}$, whose conjugate operator is the coordinate operator $\hat{Q}_\text{c.m.}$.
-For rotational symmetry, the relevant operator is the total angular momentum operator for which the suitable component must be selected based on the symmetries; in this case, it is $\hat{J}_y$ because of the applied simplex-y symmetry.
+For rotational symmetry, the relevant operator is the total angular momentum operator for which the suitable component must be selected based on the symmetries; in this case, it is $\hat{J}_y$ because of the applied simplex-$y$ symmetry.
 As is often the case, its conjugate operator is not known in advance.
 However, an expression for obtaining the conjugate operator within linear response theory was derived in Ref.~\cite{Hinohara2015} as

 Hence, performing the full FAM-QRPA calculation using the relevant operator ($\hat{\mathcal{P}} \rightarrow \hat{J}_y$) as an external field with zero energy ($\omega = 0$) is required for the construction of the conjugate operator.
-As a result of this part of the process, also, the rotational Thouless-Valatin moment of inertia along the $y$ axis is obtained as \cite{Petrik2018}
+As a result of this part of the process, also, the rotational Thouless--Valatin moment of inertia along the $y$ axis is obtained as \cite{Petrik2018}

 The method for separating the NG contribution from the calculated strength function in the FAM formalism was proposed already in the first introduction to FAM in Ref.~\cite{Nakatsukasa2007}.
 In the current implementation \cite{Kortelainen2020}, the NG mode is removed from $X$ and $Y$ amplitudes used to calculate the strength function.
 Thus, physical $X$ and $Y$ amplitudes are obtained as